SFDO-Tooling/MetaCI/README.rst

 * The available cloud CI options don't support burst pricing.
 You pay to have X build containers reserved 24x7 for the month.
 Our build patterns are far more burst oriented than that.
 Maybe 80% of the time we're not building anything, 15% of the time we're building a few concurrent branches, and 5% of the time we're building lots at once and could need up to 25 concurrent builds.
 * Heroku is a great platform for burst capacity architectures but no available CI systems run well on Heroku.

-So, mrbelvedereci was started as a prototype of a crazy idea mid-November 2016, got prototype buy in mid-December 2016, and is going into production to replace Bamboo Cloud before January 31, 2017.
+So, MetaCI was started as a prototype of a crazy idea mid-November 2016, got prototype buy in mid-December 2016, and is going into production to replace Bamboo Cloud before January 31, 2017.

 Features
 --------